AInoob3202/GSoC-proposal/README.md

 [ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

-[ ] We firstly ensure that every modules in DeepChem are fully upgraded, and then check the f unctions of core APIs and calculators and if there exists silent errors .
+[ ] We firstly ensure that every modules in DeepChem are fully upgraded, and then check the f unctions of core APIs and calculators and if there exists silent errors.

 [ ] Test that if new method can boost or optimize the efficiency of calculating.
 If there exists some optimization, we wish to finish.